3scale/porta/INSTALL.md

 The project supports **Version: 8.X.X**.

-Install Node version 8 and ensure that the node is properly configured in `PATH` environment variable.
+Install Node version 8 and ensure that the node is properly configured in the `PATH` environment variable.

 #### Dependencies